N. M. Perera: Leader of the LSSP

-During the war the LSSP had several divisions.
-With the first taking place in 1940, with the split of the ro-Moscow fraction led by S. A. Wickremasinghe, M. G. Mendis, Pieter Keuneman and A. Vaidialingam.
-This was followed by a second slit over N. M. Perera and Philip Gunawardena opposition to merger into the Bolshevik-Leninist Party of India, Ceylon and Burma, resulting in the formation the Workers' Opposition.
-After the war this faction, reconstructed the LSSP as an independent political party with N. M. Perera becoming its leader.
+During the war, the LSSP experienced several internal divisions.
+The first occurred in 1940 with the split of the pro-Moscow faction led by S. A. Wickremasinghe, M. G. Mendis, Pieter Keuneman, and A. Vaidialingam.
+This was followed by a second split over the opposition of N. M. Perera and Philip Gunawardena to the proposed merger with the Bolshevik-Leninist Party of India, Ceylon and Burma, which led to the formation of the Workers' Opposition.
+After the war, this faction rebuilt the LSSP as an independent political party, with N. M. Perera emerging as its leader.